peperambo/.github/profile/README.md

  - Audited by certic

 ### Tokenomics:
-The tokenomics of PepeRAMBO are designed to incentivize participation, ensure stability, and promote long-term growth.
+The tokenomics of RAMBO ChainSniper are designed to incentivize participation, ensure stability, and promote long-term growth.
 The distribution of tokens is as follows:
 - Team: 10% (subject to a vesting period of 6 months)
 - Pre-sale / Fairlaunch 5% (allocated for pre-sale)
 - CEX and Treasury: 15% (allocated for liquidity and future development)